ngoductuanlhp/Face-CheckIn-System/README.md

     ```

 4. If any package conflicts with the hardware, please search in Google or NVidia forum for solution :))).
 5. Download ONNX weight for FaceDetection (in our provided link), we provide 3 models for different resolutions for the input image.
-Put it in folder face_detection.
-Rename the model name in **convert_detector.py**.
+Put it in folder weights (create if not exist).
+Modify the name of onnx model and trt model in **onnx_to_trt.py**.
 Run the following command to build the TensorRT engine (it can take a few minutes).
 Put the new TRT engine to the engines folder.

     ```bash
-    python3 face_detection/convert_detector.py
+    python3 onnx_to_trt.py
     ```

 6. Download ONNX weight for FaceIdentifier (in our provided link).
-Put it in folder face_identifier.
-Rename the model name in **convert_identifier.py**.
+Put it in folder weights (create if not exist).
+Modify the name of onnx model and trt model in **onnx_to_trt.py**.
 Run the following command to build the TensorRT engine (it can take a few minutes).
-Put the new TRT engines to the engine folder.
+Put the new TRT engines to the engines folder.

     ```bash
-    python3 face_identifier/convert_identifier.py
+    python3 onnx_to_trt.py
     ```

 7. Test the camera: